malkhamis-panw/gaia/doc/documentation.md

 ### PingRequest

-Initiates a ping request for Defender debugging.
+Initiates a ping request for enforcer debugging.

 #### Example